learn-compsci/mathematical-techniques/content/Unit 1.md

 > 1. Assume that ($x < 10 \land x > 0$).
 > 2. Then $x < 10$. \[By Specialisation on line $1$]

 Again, line $1$ is our premise, line $2$ is our conclusion.
 How did we derive our conclusion?
 We used the rule of **specialisation** on line $1$.
 What is specialisation?
 In English, it takes a statement like $p \land q$, and says that you are allowed to conclude $p$.
 Let's think about what it means.
-Intuitively, if you are convince that both $p$ and $q$ are both true.
+Intuitively, if you are convinced that both $p$ and $q$ are both true.
 We should be able to say that $p$ is true.

 >[!Specialisation-Rule]
 > Given statement $p \land q$, we are able to derive statement $p$.